buzzqw/TUS/OBSS/OBSSv2-eng.md

 Whenever you have hit, you roll **additional damage of just the weapon** for every 8 over the Defense; this damage is also called **critical damage**.
 If you made two Critical Hits, it means you must roll 2 extra weapon dice, and have hit by +16/+23 range.

->> Example Critical Hit: Example: I roll 6 4 5, I roll an additional 6, I roll an additional 6, I roll an additional 4, total 31.
+>> **Example Critical Hit**: Example: I roll 6 4 5, I roll an additional 6, I roll an additional 6, I roll an additional 4, total 31.
 The opponent's Defense is 15.
 For damage you roll the weapon's damage 3 times, once because I hit and twice because you hit with a margin of 16!

 ## Exploding Damage